Zojirushi vs Aroma Rice Cooker

 If rice is a weekly staple, Zojirushi earns its premium more easily.
 If rice is a once-in-a-while side dish, Aroma is often enough.

-Choose Zojirushi if…
+Choose Zojirushi if:

-- texture consistency actually matters to you
+- Texture consistency actually matters

-Choose Aroma if…
+Choose Aroma if:

-- you want a simple first buy
+- You want a simple, no-fuss first buy

 Related comparisons

-If you’re interested in Zojirushi, you might also want to see how it stacks up against other premium brands.
+If youβre interested in Zojirushi, you might also want to see how it stacks up against other premium brands.
 Zojirushi vs Tiger Rice Cooker covers the two most respected Japanese brands.
 Cuckoo vs Zojirushi Rice Cooker compares it to the premium Korean alternative.

 FAQ

-Is Zojirushi worth the extra money?
+Is Zojirushi worth the extra $100β$150?

-Is Aroma good enough?
+Is Aroma good enough for brown rice?